gethynellis/Databricks/Module 3 - Apache Spark, Spark Core, Spark SQL, and Spark Streaming.md

 ## Lab Exercise - Apache Spark, Spark Core, Spark SQL, and Spark Streaming ##

+We will use a Databricks notebook to run the code in this example

 **Lab Exercise - Azure Databricks with Spark, Spark Core, Spark SQL, and Structured Streaming**